FabianMaeurer/TensorCategories.jl/docs/src/Basics/BaseFields.md

 takes a prime field `GF(p)` and represents
 $\overline{\mathbb F}_p$ as the union of its finite extensions.

-TensorCategories.jl supports positive-characteristic coefficient fields as a first-class use case.
-Field extension within one characteristic can split objects, but it cannot repair a failure of semisimplicity caused by modular representation theory.

-OSCAR can work exactly with a finite real number field $K\subset\mathbb R$ by choosing a real embedding with `embedded_number_field`, and every finite collection of real algebraic numbers is contained in such a field.
-OSCAR can also represent real algebraic numbers as elements of $\overline{\mathbb Q}$ and test whether an element is real.
-It does not, however, provide the real closed field $\mathbb R_{\mathrm{alg}}=\overline{\mathbb Q}\cap\mathbb R$ as a separate exact coefficient field.
-The parent of a real element represented in `algebraic_closure(QQ)` is still all of $\overline{\mathbb Q}$, so this does not model a category whose coefficient field is $\mathbb R_{\mathrm{alg}}$.
-Exact computations over a chosen embedded real number field are possible in principle, but a universal exact real closed coefficient field is not currently available in OSCAR.
-Investigating exact and numerical computations with fusion categories over real fields is ongoing work in TensorCategories.jl.

 ## [Numerical computations](@id numerical-computations)

-A numerical computation begins with an intended coefficient field
-$\mathbb R$ or $\mathbb C$ and a computational parent representing its scalars, just as an exact computation begins with an exact coefficient field.
-TensorCategories.jl uses arbitrary-precision ball arithmetic: the user chooses a working precision, and arithmetic propagates rigorous enclosures for the represented quantities.

-OSCAR provides two interfaces to Arb's real and complex ball arithmetic.
-The constructors `real_field()` and `complex_field()` return parents of types `RealField` and `ComplexField`; their precision is controlled through the global `Balls` precision.
-In OSCAR examples, `RR` and `CC` are conventional variable names assigned with `RR = real_field()` and `CC = complex_field()`.
-They are not exact symbolic models of $\mathbb R$ and $\mathbb C$.

-These parents belong to AbstractAlgebra's `Field` type hierarchy because they implement its computational field interface.
-This is not an assertion that the ball objects themselves form a field in the algebraic sense: a ball is an enclosure, and a ball containing zero cannot be inverted.
-Exactness is a separate part of the interface.
-For an exact field such as `QQ`, `is_exact_type(elem_type(QQ))` is `true`; for `RealField`, `ComplexField`, `ArbField`, and `AcbField` elements it is `false`.
-Thus a category with `base_ring(C) == real_field()` is a numerical model of a category over
-$\mathbb R$, computed using rigorous enclosures at the selected precision.
+Arb is a library for arbitrary-precision ball arithmetic [johansson2017arb](@cite).
+A real or complex ball records a midpoint together with an error radius, and arithmetic propagates these enclosures.
+The user chooses the working precision; a computation continues at that precision unless an algorithm explicitly increases it.

-The constructors `ArbField(p)` and `AcbField(p)` instead return real and complex ball fields whose working precision of $p$ bits is stored in the parent.
-TensorCategories.jl currently uses these explicit-precision parents for its principal numerical workflows, and `numeric(E,p)` produces a category over an `AcbField`.
-A ball records a midpoint and an error radius.
-The precision may be chosen as large as needed, but a particular field, category, and computation use one chosen precision.
-The implementation does not automatically increase it unless an algorithm explicitly says so.
-See [johansson2017arb](@citet) for the arithmetic model.
+OSCAR exposes real and complex ball arithmetic through two pairs of constructors.
+The functions `real_field()` and `complex_field()` return `RealField` and `ComplexField` parents controlled by the global `Balls` precision.
+The names `RR` and `CC` are commonly assigned to these parents in examples.
+The constructors `ArbField(p)` and `AcbField(p)` instead store the working precision $p$ in the parent.
+TensorCategories.jl uses these explicit-precision parents for its main numerical workflows; in particular, `numeric(E,p)` produces a category over an `AcbField`.

+These parents implement AbstractAlgebra's computational `Field` interface, but their elements are not exact symbolic scalars: a ball containing zero, for example, cannot be inverted.
+Accordingly, `is_exact_type(elem_type(K))` is `false` for all four ball-field types, whereas it is `true` for an exact field such as `QQ`.

 Unlike `Float64`, ball fields are not restricted to 53 binary digits and retain uncertainty as part of every scalar.
 They provide controlled numerical